Print

 1. Shell and devein as necessary

-2. If making your own seafood broth, add shells to 4-8 cups of water (enough to cover the shells in a stockpot)
+2. If making your own seafood broth, add seafood shells to 4-8 cups of water (enough to cover the shells in a stockpot)

-3. Boil for 2 hours
+3. Boil for 2 hours, then strain out the shells

 1. Shop into similar sized pieces.